learn-co-curriculum/learn-expert-technical-problems-quiz/README.md

 # Technical Problems Quiz

-?: When a user cloned a lab but can't see it in the file tree, you should first
+?: How does a student choose the browser ide as a development environment?

-(X) confirm that nothing is syncing
+(X) select browser ide from learn environment
-( ) have the user quit and restart the IDE
+( ) file a ticket

-?: When does a new student download the Learn IDE?
+?: When do we try to get students off of the learn ide?

-( ) their first lab _after_ the Welcome track
+( ) after the cli portfolio project
-(X) the first lab _in_ the Welcome track
+(X) after the sinatra portfolio project
-( ) when they first get to Learn
+( ) after the rails portfolio project

 ?: If a student types 'ls' into the Learn IDE, a list of files show up.
 Where are those files stored?